Why an emergence package?

 The most important bands to receive should be available being FM, AM and SW (Short Wave).
 Specifically for SW a digital display is very handy as it can be very difficult to find a station with just a needle moving over a scale.
 The one I have chosen isn't expensive but does have all these features.

-So why Short Wave?
+So why Short Wave instead of DAB+?
 Young people probably haven't heard of this anyway but it is a very good (and probably only) way to get news when very large scale disasters happen.
 Short wave signals reach certain areas that other bands can't reach.
 Search the internet which stations use which frequency for which area.
 The Short Wave signals can reach for many thousands of kilometers.
+DAB+ is on most portable sound systems nowadays so the chance is that you already have that laying somewhere around.
+On top of that when distortion comes in an analogue radio will be the better receiver as you can still hear the source through the static.

 IRDR frequencies